Anna Wood (actress)

-Anna Elizabeth Wood (born December 30, 1985) is an American film, stage, and television actress, known for her recurring role on the short-lived NBC television drama series Deception and starring as attorney Jamie Sawyer in the short-lived CBS legal drama series Reckless.
+Anna Wood is an American film, stage, and television actress, known for her recurring role on the short-lived NBC television drama series Deception and starring as attorney Jamie Sawyer in the short-lived CBS legal drama series Reckless.
 She also played "The Woman in Red" in the USA supernatural drama series Falling Water.

 Personal life

 Anna Wood married actor Dane DeHaan on June 30, 2012, in the Blue Ridge Mountains in Virginia.
-They met in North Carolina during high school and had been dating since 2006.
+They met at the University of North Carolina School of the Arts in Winston-Salem, North Carolina during high school and began dating in 2006.
 They have a daughter born in 2017 and a son born in 2020.